Who else finds themselves losing bookmarks around the house? I may have a solution… simply use up old greetings cards and fabric!

 If the glue dries visible, that’s alright.
 We’ll be covering it anyway!

-Finally, we’ll take that piece of greeting card we cut earlier, and just like before, we’ll cover the back with a thin overall layer of glue – carefully.
+Finally, we’ll take that piece of greeting card we cut earlier, and just like before, we’ll cover the back with a thin layer of glue.

-Then, simply press the card piece down!
-At that point, you’re finished, leave everything to dry!
+Then, simply press the card piece down to cover the raw edges of the fabric!
+At that point, you’re finished – leave everything to dry!

-Just carefully position something heavy on top of it as it dries, or to be on the safe side wait until everything is dry and leave your bookmarks sat underneath a big book or something overnight.
+Carefully position something heavy on top of it as it dries, your cardboard can warp a little from the glue, or to be on the safe side wait until everything is dry and leave your bookmarks underneath a big book overnight.

-I was pleasantly surprised by how this project came out!
+I was pleasantly surprised by how this project worked out!

 I really like the way they look, and it’s so nice to keep reminders of the lovely cards I received from friends and family over the festive season!

-You can easily personalise your bookmarks, and would make a perfect accompaniment for a book-gift – maybe for next year’s Christmas?
+You can easily personalise your bookmarks, and they would make a perfect accompaniment to a book-gift.

 For more craft projects from “The People’s Friend”, click here.